Terminology Governance Guide

 :::info You can reference this glossary in your own write-ups and add to the general consensus about terms at the same time. :::

 We want to offer multiple ways to edit term definitions.
-So it is not wiki or markdown or github frontend but wiki and markdown and github frontend?
+So it is not markdown or github frontend but markdown and github frontend.

 The end result is always a git(hub) tracked directory with separate .md